The Truth About Fragrance Safety That Manufacturers Don’t Want You to Know

 - If you see the words “fragrance-free” or “unscented”, your Spidey senses should kick into action.
 You also have to check the ingredient list, because sometimes manufacturers use masking fragrances to cover the chemical smell of their products.

-For more tips on how to avoid toxic chemicals in the products you commonly buy, check out these chemical free product guides as well as this toxic chemical glossary of the top toxic villains to avoid across all types of products.
-Cleaning products are some of the most notorious when it comes to toxic fragrances, so jumpstart your switch to safer cleaners by checking out Force of Nature.
-It has zero fragrances, dyes, preservatives, allergens or irritants, yet cleans just as effectively as bleach.
+For more tips on how to avoid toxic chemicals in the products you commonly buy, check out these toxic chemical free product guides as well as this toxic chemical glossary of the top toxic villains to avoid across all types of products.
+Cleaning products are some of the most notorious when it comes to toxic fragrances, so jumpstart your switch to a less toxic lifestyle by checking out Force of Nature.
+It has zero added fragrances, dyes, preservatives, allergens or irritants, yet cleans& disinfects just as effectively as bleach.
+You might be curious to learn more about Force of Nature’s technology called electrolyzed water or about how Force of Nature kills viruses & bacteria.
+And if you want to dig in even more, we’ve also got the scoop on how Force of Nature is safe to use on virtually any surface in your home, and about how Force of Nature actually works.